rhansma/TuneBench/README.md

 # TuneBench

 Simple tunable OpenCL kernels for many-core accelerators.
-They goal of the kernels is benchmarking performance, so they are not feature complete.
+The goal of these kernels is benchmarking performance, so they are not, by design, feature complete.

 ## Dependencies